top of page

 • Kefir

 Many of these foods are rich in lactobacilli, a type of bacteria that can benefit your health.
-Research shows that people who eat a lot of yoghourt appear to have more lactobacilli in their intestines.
-These people also have less Enterobacteriaceae, which is a type of bacteria associated with inflammation and a number of chronic conditions.
-Similarly, a number of studies have shown that yoghourt consumption can improve intestinal bacteria and decrease symptoms of lactose intolerance.
-What’s more, yoghourt may also enhance the function and composition of the microbiome.
+Research shows that people who eat a lot of yogurt appear to have more lactobacilli in their intestines.
+These people also have less Enterobacteriaceae, which is a type of bacteria associated with inflammation and several chronic conditions.
+Similarly, many studies have shown that yogurt consumption can improve intestinal bacteria and decrease symptoms of lactose intolerance.
+What’s more, yogurt may also enhance the function and composition of the microbiome.

-However, many yoghourts, especially flavoured yoghurt, contain high amounts of sugar.
-Therefore, it’s best to opt for plain, unsweetened yoghurt or a flavoured yoghurt with minimal added sugar that is made only of milk and bacteria mixtures, also sometimes called “starter cultures.”
+However, many yogurts, especially flavoured yogurt, contain high amounts of sugar.
+Therefore, it’s best to opt for plain, unsweetened yogurt or a flavoured yogurt with minimal added sugar that is made only of milk and bacteria mixtures, also sometimes called “starter cultures.”
 Additionally, to reap the gut health benefits, make sure the label reads “contains live active cultures”.

-Limit your intake of artificial sweeteners: Some evidence has shown that artificial sweeteners like aspartame increase blood sugar by stimulating the growth of unhealthy bacteria like Enterobacteriaceae in the gut microbiome.
-Also, there is growing evidence that indicates certain artificial sweeteners like sucralose reduce insulin sensitivity and affect the gut bacteria.
-Check out the science post on Sugars and the Brain where this is discussed in more detail!
+Limit your intake of artificial sweeteners: Some evidence has shown that artificial sweeteners, like aspartame, increase blood sugar by stimulating the growth of unhealthy bacteria like Enterobacteriaceae in the gut microbiome.
+Also, there is growing evidence that indicates certain artificial sweeteners, like sucralose, reduce insulin sensitivity and affect gut bacteria.

 Some examples of foods rich in polyphenols are: